JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

   - solace
   - stories
 ---
+Remember to read Solace Part 1: Gasping for Air, Part 2: Shadow first :)

+__

 The first thing my eyes noticed as they blinked away the darkness was the neon lights flaring around the atmosphere.
 The mixture of colours reflecting off my orbs felt cold and oddly familiar, forcing the hairs on my body to rise.
 Then, it wasn’t long before my other senses came to life and shocked my nerves to the core.

 My body felt like it was sweating and shivering simultaneously while my taste buds reeked of a metallic concoction.
 But I tried to ignore the discomfort and shifted my focus to figure out where the hell I was.
 I let my eyes wander around aimlessly, trying to decipher the code with the combination of images I captured in my mind.

 But a rough shake on my shoulder tore me from my thoughts and a half a moment later, the hand pulled me back and twirled me around.
-The sudden action caused my feet to leave the balance from the floor and I almost slipped backwards before two strong hands gripped my shoulders to safely plant my feet back down to the ground.
+The sudden action caused my feet to leave the balance from the floor and I almost slipped backward before two strong hands gripped my shoulders to safely plant my feet back down to the ground.
 I wanted to both shriek and catch my breath at the same time, but the voice I heard made my lungs seize up entirely.

 The person whose presence never seemed to fade away even though his spirit had already left the world.
 Yet, here he was.
 Standing before me looking anything but dead.
 And perhaps, in that moment, I didn’t want to think about my reality.
 Maybe I just wanted to drown happily in this hallucination and just forget.
 And maybe that’s exactly what I decided to do.